vendrinc/elm-gql/README.md

-> **Warning**
-> This project is not published quite yet, but will be soon!

 # Write GQL, get Elm

 GraphQL and Elm have very similar type systems in many aspects!

-This library is focused on allowing you to write GraphQL queries and mutations directly, and then generating nice Elm code for you to use.
+With this library you can write GraphQL queries and mutations directly and receive nice Elm code for you to use them.

 This saves a ton of time!
 And maintains that lovely typesafety you're probably used to in Elm.